Fast Reconfiguration for Programmable Matter: Shortest path trees

 \subsection{Efficient SP-trees}

-To create SP-trees more efficiently for simply connected particle systems, we describe a version of the shortest path map (SPM) data structure~\cite{Mitchell1991} on the grid (see Figure~\ref{fig:spm} (left)).
+To create SP-trees more efficiently for simply connected particle systems, i.e. be able to create multiple of them at the same time, we describe a version of the shortest path map (SPM) data structure~\cite{Mitchell1991} on the grid (see Figure~\ref{fig:spm} (left)).
 We say that a particle $q\in\PC$ is \emph{$\PC$-visible} from a particle $p\in\PC$ if there exists a shortest path from $p$ to $q$ in $G$ that is contained in $G_\PC$.
 This definition of visibility is closely related to staircase visibility in rectilinear polygons~\cite{Culberson1987,Ghosh2007}.
 Let $\PC$ be simply connected, and let $R_0\subseteq \PC$ be the subconfiguration of all particles $\PC$-visible from some particle~$r$.
 By analogy with the geometric SPM, we refer to $R_0$ as a \emph{region}.
 If $R_0=\PC$ then $\SPM(r)$ is simply $R_0$.
 Otherwise, consider the connected components $\{\RC_1,\RC_2,\dots\}$ of $\PC \setminus R_0$.
 The \emph{window} of $\RC_i$ is a maximal straight-line chain of particles in $R_0$, each of which is adjacent to a particle in $\RC_i$ (e.g., in Figure~\ref{fig:spm} (right), chain $(r_i,w)$ is a window).
 Denote by~$r_i$ the closest particle to $r$ of the window $W_i$ of $\RC_i$.
 Then $\SPM(r)$ is recursively defined as the union of $R_0$ and $\SPM(r_i)$ in $\RC_i \cup W_i$ for all $i$.
 Let $R_i \subseteq \RC_i\cup W_i$ be the set of particles $\PC$-visible from $r_i$.
 We call $R_i$ the \emph{visibility region} of $r_i$, and $r_i$ the \emph{root} of $R_i$.
 Note that by our definition the particles of a window between two adjacent regions of a shortest path map belong to both regions.

 \begin{lemma} Let $r_i$ be the root of a visibility region $R_i$ in a particle configuration $\PC$.
 For any particle $p$ in $R_i$, the shortest path from $r$ to $p$ in $\PC$ passes through $r_i$. \end{lemma} \begin{proof} Assume that there exists a shortest path $\pi$ in $G_\PC$ from $r$ to $p$ that does not pass through $r_i$.
 Assume further that $R_i$ is adjacent to $R_0$ (see Figure~\ref{fig:spm} (right)).
 Path $\pi$ must cross window $W_i$ $(r_i,w)$ at some particle $q \neq r_i$.
 The extension of window $(r_i,w)$, $(r_i, w')$, partitions $R_0$ into two parts.
 Since $R_0$ is a visibility region, $\pi$ must cross $(r_i, w')$ at some particle $q'$.
 Now there exists a shorter path from $r$ to $p$: from $r$ to $q'$ to $q$ to $p$.
 Contradiction.
 The same argument applies recursively to regions $R_i$ further removed from $R_0$. \end{proof}